defano/digital-design/microblaze/README.md

 $ sudo make install
 ```

-## Create the Microblaze Core
+## Create the MicroBlaze Core

 A _core_ is the integrated circuit equivalent of a library in software.
 That is, it's a black box circuit developed by a third party which we instantiate and use inside our own circuit without regard for the implementation details.
 It's IO port definition is, essentially, its API.

 Unlike software libraries, Xilinx' cores are not one-size-fits-all; we don't simply include them in our project.
 They are configured specifically for our use then dynamically generated using the "Xilinx Core Generator" tool.

-[Microblaze](https://en.wikipedia.org/wiki/MicroBlaze) is a microprocessor design from Xilinx that is "easily" incorporated into an FPGA and even includes a simulation model that will let us simulate our design and watch the execution of our firmware.
+[MicroBlaze](https://en.wikipedia.org/wiki/MicroBlaze) is a microprocessor design from Xilinx that is "easily" incorporated into an FPGA and even includes a simulation model that will let us simulate our design and watch the execution of our firmware.
 Note, however, that unlike the other Verilog RTL we've used in previous projects, this Verilog is intended purely for simulation.
 The code contained within is _not_ synthesizable and is _not_ used when generating the FPGA programming file.
-(Xilinx uses some "secret sauce" unrelated to Verilog to instantiate the Microblaze inside the FPGA.)
+(Xilinx uses some "secret sauce" unrelated to Verilog to instantiate the MicroBlaze inside the FPGA.)

 1. Open the Xilinx `coregen` tool with `$ coregen`.
 If it seems that command doesn't exist (or isn't in your path) then you likely haven't installed Xilinx ISE Webpack or sourced the setup shell script described in the software setup instructions.
 Otherwise, you should momentarily be presented with this screen:
 <br><br>![Coregen](doc/coregen/1.png)